Slither (2006 film)

-Slither is a 2006 American-Canadian science fiction comedy horror film written and directed by James Gunn in his directorial debut.
-Produced by Paul Brooks and Eric Newman, the film stars Nathan Fillion, Elizabeth Banks, Tania Saulnier, Gregg Henry, and Michael Rooker.
-The film is set in a small town in South Carolina that becomes invaded by a malevolent alien parasite.
+Slither is a 2006 science fiction comedy horror film written and directed by James Gunn in his directorial debut.
+The film stars Nathan Fillion, Elizabeth Banks, Tania Saulnier, Gregg Henry, and Michael Rooker.
+Its plot follows the residents of a small town in South Carolina that becomes invaded by a malevolent alien parasite.

 Slither was theatrically released in the United States and Canada on March 31, 2006, by Universal Pictures and TVA Films respectively.
-The film received generally positive reviews from critics, who deemed it "funny" and "creepy", while praising its premise, B-movie conventions, Gunn's direction, script and the performances of the cast, and has since become a cult film.
-However, it was a box office failure, grossing only $12 million worldwide against a $15 million budget.
+It was a box office failure, grossing only $12 million worldwide against a $15 million budget, though received positive reviews from critics.
+The film has since gained a cult following among fans of Gunn's later works.